CYLaiMDPhD/MechaCar_Statistical_Analysis/README.md

 **(Deliverable 1)**

 Fifty prototypes of the MechaCar have been produced so far.
-A basic performance measure (mpg) was determined for each prototype and linear regression was performed against 5 independent variables: vehicle length, vehicle width, spoiler angle, ground clearance, and AWD.
+A basic performance measure (mpg) was determined for each prototype and linear regression was performed against five independent variables: vehicle length, vehicle width, spoiler angle, ground clearance, and AWD.
 Figure 1 below shows the results of this statistical analysis.

-**Figure 1: Results of Multiple Linear Regression for Prototype MPG**
+**Figure 1: Results of Multiple Linear Regression for Prototype MPGs**

 ![Del_1.png](/Images/Del_1.png)